-Bullying, Harassment and Victimisation
+Bullying, harassment and victimisation

-We believe that all our students and employees are entitled to be treated with dignity and respect and to be free from unlawful discrimination, victimisation, bullying, or any form of www.bath.ac.uk/equalities/policiesandpractices/dignityandrespectpolicy.pdf
+We believe that all our students and employees are entitled to be treated with dignity and respect and to be free from discrimination, victimisation, bullying, or any form of harassment.
+This is set out in the University's policy, Dignity and Respect for Students and Staff of the University of Bath: Policy and Procedure for Dealing with Complaints (below).